wfan19/wfan19.github.io-old/_posts/2018-4-15-Updating-Blocking.md

 What I did was that instead of simply altering the innerHTML of the ```<body>```, I appended a text node object.
 Now I can edit its style.

-However, a problem that I still need to fix is to have the javascript injected at the **start** of the page load, rather than towards the end, like how it is right now.
+However, a problem that I still need to fix is to have the JavaScript injected at the **start** of the page load, rather than towards the end, like how it is right now.
 Using ```"run_at": "document_start",``` should have done it, but for some reason it's not working.
 I read through Google's documentation on the thing and it's not much help.
 I might have to resort to Stack Overflow.